mnot/I-D/rfc5988bis/draft.md

 defining it, or be delegated to them.

-When extension relation types are compared, they MUST be compared as strings (after converting to URIs if serialised in a different format, such as a XML QNames {{W3C.REC-xml-names-20091208}}) in a case-insensitive fashion, character-by-character.
+When extension relation types are compared, they MUST be compared as strings (after converting to URIs if serialised in a different format) in a case-insensitive fashion, character-by-character.
 Because of this, all-lowercase URIs SHOULD be used for extension relations.

 Note that while extension relation types are required to be URIs, a serialisation of links can specify that they are expressed in another form, as long as they can be converted to URIs.